1. About acrivastine

 But you need to take acrivastine 3 times a day, whereas other non-drowsy antihistamines are only taken once a day.

-If one non-drowsy antihistamine hasn't worked for you, it's worth trying another one.
+If one non-drowsy antihistamine has not worked for you, it's worth trying another one.

-Can I take more than 1 antihistamine together?
+Can I take more than 1 type of antihistamine in the same day?

 Sometimes doctors recommend that people with a severe itchy skin rash take 2 different antihistamines together for a few days.